RebeccaFransson/2DV610---System-test/README.md

 Primary flow
-1. User sends a request to the start page of the server
+1. The server gets a request to the start page
-2. User gets a status code 200 - OK
+2. The server responds with a status code 200 - OK

 Alternative flow
 2a.
-User does not get any HMTL or 200 status code
-2b.
-User gets 200 but not any HMTL
-2c.
-User gets HTML but not status code 200
+The server does not respond with any HMTL or 200 status code 2b.
+The server reponds with a staus code 200 but not any HMTL 2c.
+The server responds with HTML but not status code 200